SharonLanger/TelegramPollBot/README.md

 - https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0
 - https://www.process.st/telegram-bot/

-Create a new bot, give it a name, add a photo and a bunch more w/o even writing a code.
-And, in the end save the token of your bot in order to access his HTTP API.
-You will need to access the HTTP API so you can send your bot commands via REST.

-If you want to experement with the bot you can do so by sending requests to your bot URL.
+If you want to experiment with the bot you can do so by sending requests to your bot URL.
 The prefix of any telegram bot is:
 - https://api.telegram.org/bot